-FUN FACTSYou can't go wrong with some behind the scenes facts, so we wanted to put together a few fun facts that we have found regarding the film.
+You can’t go wrong with some behind-the-scenes facts, so we wanted to put together a few fun facts that we have found regarding the film.
 So, did you know that something in the film was actually not CG animation?
-Did you know that the film is separated into four "acts" as opposed to Pixar's standard three "acts"?
+Did you know that the film is separated into four “acts” as opposed to Pixar’s standard three “acts”?
 Read on to learn more.

 Pixar fans will also find it interesting that Andrew Stanton helped develop the 40-page script for Toy Story of Terror!.
 Previously, Stanton had a hand in co-writing the previous Toy Story films as well as writing and directing other films at Pixar Animation Studios (Wall-E and Finding Nemo).